richmahn/en_ta/checking/level3/title.md

-Checking Level Three - Affirmation by Church Leadership
+Validation Check - Affirmation by a Network of Churches